chrisclarke01/ultimate-lineup-picker/README.md

 ## Planned Features

-- [ ] Create a GUI that intakes a fantasy football team of preset size
+- [ ] Create a GUI that intakes a fantasy football team
 - [ ] Create a backend that persists player data
 - [ ] Query a sportsbook API for player props based on player data
 - [ ] Persist results from API query